Arc Flash Hazard Analysis - The Nine Steps

 Step 1: Collect System and Installation Data

 The data needed for a short circuit coordination study is similar to that needed for a short circuit and coordination study.
-It's essential to model the Arc Flash Hazard Analysis system in detail to get a reasonable assessment of the arc flash hazard.
+It's essential to model the system in detail to get a reasonable arc flash risk assessment of the arc flas hazard.
 For many facilities, this will mean collecting all the data needed to build an up-to-date one-line diagram.

 For facilities with a recent short circuit study, it may mean: